roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "Now get the fuck out of my limo." he whispered, reaching over me and opening the passenger door.
 Without the slightest hesitation, I got up and stepped out, trying to see out of my eyes which had pretty much been creamed shut.
 I used my blouse to scoop most of the cum out my eyes and as I glanced at the limo driving off, I noticed Jerry throwing my skirt, panties and purse out of the roof top.
 I hurried over to where my clothes landed and put them on as quickly as I could.

  Then, when I finally took a moment to have a good look around and wonder where I was, I realized that the old bastard had given me a lift to the wrong side of town, the exact opposite direction of where I needed to go!
 Chances are that nor Jerry nor the limo driver were even paying attention to me when I gave them my address.
 It was going take me forever to get home, I thought to myself, feeling my cunt spontaneously contract after realizing how much the old fart had abused me.
 Luckily, it was the warehouse section of town, where very few people ventured, especially after dusk.
 Still, there were a few beggars and homeless persons which had seen me exit the car and put on my clothes, but they were clearly no treat.
 As Jerry's limo disappeared in the distance, I started walking towards the center of town and hailed the first cab I came across, about fifteen minutes later; luckily, I still had the VISA from work.
 The driver shot me all kinds of dirty looks in his rear view mirror, no doubt recognizing a skanky slut when he saw one, but I didn't care.
 Hey, if he wanted his cock sucked too, all he needed to do was ask!
-Report_Story #1